Tiwari1782/project2/README.md

 git checkout <-branch name-> (to navigate) git checkout -b <-new branch name-> (to create a new branch) git branch -d <-branch name-> (to delete branch)

+To push the current branch and set the remote as upstream, use

+    git push --set-upstream origin feature

+*Git Merging commands*

+git diff <-branch name->  (to compare commits, branches, files and more)

+git merge <-branch name-> (to merge 2 branches)
+                    OR
+        create a PR(pull request)

+*PULL REQUEST*

+It lets you tell others about changes you've pushed to a branch in a repository on GitHub